xiaoiver/infinite-canvas-tutorial/packages/site/docs/reference/fal.md

 -   [createOrEditImage] Use Gemini 3 Pro to create or edit image
 -   [encodeImage] Do nothing here
 -   [segmentImage] Use SAM to segment image
+-   [decomposeImage] Use Qwen-Image-Layered to decompose image into multiple layers

 ```ts
 import { FalAIPlugin } from '@infinite-canvas-tutorial/fal-ai';